-PUR2o Goes Above & Beyond
+PUR2o Goes Above and Beyond

 When a PUR2o consultant comes to your house – you’ll receive a free water analysis.
 The analysis helps us really zero in on which specific contaminants are in your water, which assures we install the optimal components to remove them.

 We put our PUR2o Alkaline Plus system to the test.

 We sent a PUR2o Alkaline Plus System to an INDEPENDENT, NJ, state certified laboratory.
 Jaime Young, Lab Director, Envirotek Laboratories, Inc., Drinking Water Testing Laboratory, purposely contaminated water by adding numerous chemical, organic and inorganic agents at extremely high levels – so high, they’re actually not found in real world scenarios.